aws-samples/incremental-training-mlops/README.md

 ### Tomofun competition template

-This sample code is also a template for a [dog bark sound recognition competition](https://tbrain.trendmicro.com.tw/Competitions/Details/15) hold by a world leading pet camera company Tomofun.
+This sample code is also a template for a [dog bark sound recognition competition](https://tbrain.trendmicro.com.tw/Competitions/Details/15) hold by a world leading pet camera company, Tomofun.

 ### Architecture